HOME › TEACHING › BIOLOGY & AI CURE

 Araneae

-Robin is investigating whether colonizing islands triggers shifts in spider silk properties, linking biogeography to biomaterial evolution.
-They are collecting tensile strength measurements and island-versus-mainland status across Araneae.
+Investigating whether colonizing islands triggers shifts in spider silk properties, linking biogeography to biomaterial evolution.
+Collecting tensile strength measurements and island-versus-mainland status across Araneae.

 Maya Friedman